janvda/balena-node-red-mqtt-nginx-TIG-stack/README.md

-# Edge Device (e.g. rapsberry pi) Monitoring using Balena.
+# Edge Device (e.g. rapsberry pi) Monitoring by means of composite docker application on Balena OS.

 This composite docker application monitors the system resources of the device where it is deployed on.
 This application can be deployed through [BalenaCloud](https://www.balena.io/) on any arm device (e.g. a raspberry pi) running the [balena OS](https://www.balena.io/os/).